The Defence of Insolvency Based Claims

-Our Lawyers who are able to assist include partner Lawrence Rodkin, (who qualified as a solicitor in 1985 and has been undertaking insolvency work for many years) and Barrister Julian Hunt (who was called to the Bar in 1995).
+Our Lawyers who are able to assist include Barrister Julian Hunt (who was called to the Bar in 1995).
 Julian is a former Crown Prosecutor and who represents clients who are subject to insolvency based criminal proceedings.
-Our consultant solicitor Michael Abrahams also undertakes this work.
+Our Partner Michael Abrahams also undertakes this work.

 Insolvency Based Claims

 We will provide below some examples of cases within this field of work which we have dealt with: